jmw86069/genejam/README.md

 The notable behavior is that it uses the “best available” source of annotation cross-reference, with ordered logic.

-1. If there is a perfect match by ENTREZID, it uses that.
+1. If ENTREZID is a perfect match, use that.
+(NCBI Entrez gene ID)
-2. If the Entrez gene SYMBOL is a perfect match, it uses that.
+2. If SYMBOL is a perfect match, use that.
+(NCBI Entrez gene symbol)
-3. If the entry matches an accession number directly, it uses that.
+3. If ACCNUM is a match, it uses that.
+(Any accession number)
-4. If the entry matches an ALIAS, it uses that.
+4. If ALIAS is a match, it uses that.
+(Other gene aliases, xrefs)

+The ‘ALIAS’ option may find multiple genes.
+Sometimes this is the best available option, so be it.
+However, it is only used after trying ENTREZID, then official gene symbol, then accession numbers first.

+This step may be customized, for example it is appropriate to include other accession number sources such as: UNIPROT, ENSEMBL, ENSEMBLTRANS, and platform identifiers such as Affymetrix or Illumina PROBE_SET_ID or PROBEID.

 Other important features:

 - For any input which matches more than one entry, multiple values are returned.
 - The query can use case-insensitive steps, which is helpful for mouse gene symbols which are mixed-case “Ccl8”.

-The most error-prone cross-reference is `'ALIAS'`.
-Each step up the chain has more confidence.
-So it makes sense to start with the highest confidence, at the top of the list, then proceed down the list, only as needed.
+However, there are also genes in mouse ‘Gs’ is the gene “greasy” ENTREZID 109550, and lowercase ‘gs’ is the gene “glabrous”, ENTREZID 14835.
+Sometimes the specific capitalization is useful, so the default method uses `ignore.case=FALSE`.

 ## Installation